Skip to main content

 Fabricated or induced illness by caregivers

-Fabricated or induced illness (FII) is a rare form of abuse towards children.
+Fabricated or induced illness (FII) is a rare type of abuse towards children.
 It is also known as 'factitious disorder imposed on another.'

-It happens when a parent or carer exaggerates or causes symptoms of illness in their child.
+FII happens when a parent or carer causes symptoms of illness in their child or exaggerates symptoms (says they are worse than they are).

-The parent or carer does not necessarily plan to deceive doctors, but their behaviour is likely to harm the child.
-For example, the child may have unnecessary treatment or tests or be made to believe they're ill.
+The parent or carer does not necessarily plan to mislead doctors, but what they do and say is likely to harm the child.
+For example, the child may have treatment or tests they do not need or be made to believe they're ill.

-The abuse that happens in FII takes a range of forms.
-It can be difficult to recognise, but there are warning signs to look out for.
+The abuse that happens can be difficult to recognise, but there are warning signs to look out for.

 Warning signs

-The doctor will look out for one or more of the following warning signs:
+The doctor will look out for 1 or more of the following warning signs:

-• the symptoms only appear when the parent or carer is present
+• the child only has symptoms when the parent or carer is present

-• the only person claiming to notice symptoms is the parent or carer
+• the only person who notices symptoms is the parent or carer

-• the child does not respond well to medicine or other treatment
+• the child does not get better after taking medicine or having other treatment

-• if one health problem is solved, the parent or carer may begin reporting a new set of symptoms
+• if 1 health problem is solved, the parent or carer may begin reporting a new set of symptoms

 • the child's symptoms do not seem believable